ryanmcnally93/little-strings/README.md

   - I've added some jquery to make the message slide down rather than flash on and off.

-  - I've also added some hover css, changing the light colour over from green to blue but keeping the darker colour the same.
+  - I've also added some hover CSS, changing the light colour over from green to blue but keeping the darker colour the same.

 <img src="assets/images/readme-images/accordion.png" width="80%" alt="The accordion, with one of the questions clicked on" style="display: inherit; margin: auto;">